 (b) the person’s reasons for that intention, opinion, belief or purpose.

-110. Conduct and state of mind of directors, employees or agents of bodies corporate
+110. State of mind and conduct of body corporate, establishing

 (1) Where, in a proceeding under this Part or the Australian Consumer Law (WA) in respect of conduct that is engaged in by a body corporate and to which this Part or the Australian Consumer Law (WA) applies, it is necessary to establish the state of mind of the body corporate, it is sufficient to show —